JeppeKlitgaard/CartER/docs/index.md

 # Introduction

-CartER is an open-source learning platform that enables the user to quickly start experimenting with simulated and physical multi-agent reinforcement learning projects quickly.
+CartER [_Cartpole Environment for Reinforcement learning_] is an open-source learning platform that enables the user to quickly start experimenting with simulated and physical multi-agent reinforcement learning projects quickly.